RazrFalcon/roxmltree/README.md

 - Since all libraries have a different XML support, benchmarking is a bit pointless.
 - Tree crates may use different *xml-rs* crate versions.
 - We bench *libxml2* using the *[rust-libxml]* wrapper crate
-- *quick-xml* is faster than *xmlparser* because it's more forgiving for the input, while *xmlparser* is very strict and does a lot of checks, which are expensive.
-  So performance difference is mainly due to validation.

 [xml-rs]: https://crates.io/crates/xml-rs
 [quick-xml]: https://crates.io/crates/quick-xml